codecentric/jira-jenkins-plugin/README.md

 Jira-Version
 ------------

-Requires Jira 4.x
-Does not work with Jira 5.0
+Works with Jira 4.x and Jira 5.0

 Licensing
 ---------